XQueryInstitute/Course-Materials/exercises/exercise-3.md

 ###Summing Up

-So, to review, you've learned how to use XQuery to connect with an online data source, select and transform the data into a JSON-like format, and then pass that data into a JavaScript variable to render an nice chart in a client's web browser.
+So, to review, you've learned how to use XQuery to connect with an online data source, select and transform the XML data into a JSON-like format, and then pass that data into a JavaScript variable to render a nice chart in a client's web browser.
 By using these techniques, you can create many kinds of mashups–potentially aggretating data from many sources into a unified display.

 ###Extra Credit

 If you'd like to try something a litte more complicated, you can add another column to our chart.
-For instance, it would be interesting to know whether and how much the quantity of arable land has been decreasing in the United States even while our cereal output has been increasing.
+For instance, it would be interesting to know whether and to what extent the quantity of arable land has been decreasing in the United States even as cereal output has been increasing.
 Here's the [API call](http://api.worldbank.org/countries/USA/indicators/AG.LND.ARBL.ZS?per_page=10&date=1961:2013) to get you started.

-As always, please share your results (especially if you improve my code) on Twitter with the hashtag #XQY14.
+As always, please share your results (especially if you improve on my code) on Twitter with the hashtag #XQY14.